What is an Energy Performance Certificate?

 - Hot water system: cylinder insulation and heating method

 The assessor also measures room dimensions and takes photos for the records.
-Your certificate is then lodged on the national register within 24 hours and emailed to you as a PDF.
+Your certificate is then lodged on the national register within 24 hours and we send you a link to view it.

 EPC ratings explained